bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/requisites.md

 In the presence of the receiving bhikkhu, and with the article within forearm's length:

-'Imaṃ cīvaraṃ tuyhaṃ vikappemi.'\
+'Imaṁ cīvaraṁ tuyhaṁ vikappemi.'\
 '*I share this robe with you.*'

-'Imāni cīvarāni tuyhaṃ vikappemi.'\
+'Imāni cīvarāni tuyhaṁ vikappemi.'\
 '*... these robes ...*'

-'Imaṃ pattaṃ tuyhaṃ vikappemi.'\
+'Imaṁ pattaṁ tuyhaṁ vikappemi.'\
 '*... this bowl ...*'

-'Ime patte tuyhaṃ vikappemi.'\
+'Ime patte tuyhaṁ vikappemi.'\
 '*... these bowls ...*'

 When the receiving bhikkhu is the senior:\
-'tuyhaṃ' → 'āyasmato'
+'tuyhaṁ' → 'āyasmato'

 When it is shared with more than one bhikkhu:\
-'tuyhaṃ' → 'tumhākaṃ'
+'tuyhaṁ' → 'tumhākaṁ'

 When the article is beyond forearm's length:

-'imaṃ' → 'etaṃ';\
+'imaṁ' → 'etaṁ';\
 'imāni' → 'etāni';\
 'ime' → 'ete' *Vin.IV.122*